Creating a Reader-Friendly Home

 Article Translations: (Spanish)

-A home filled with reading material is a good way to help kids become enthusiastic readers.
-What kind of books should you have?
+A home filled with reading material is a good way to help kids become excited readers.
+What kind of books?
 Ask your kids about their interests.
-If they're too young to have a preference, your local librarian can offer suggestions about age-appropriate books.
+If they're too young to tell you, ask your local librarian for suggestions about age-appropriate books.

 Here are some other tips:

-Keep a varied selection.
 Collect board books or books with mirrors and different textures for babies.
 Preschoolers enjoy alphabet books, rhyming books, and picture books.
-Elementary-age kids will enjoy variety: fiction, nonfiction, and poetry, plus dictionaries and other reference books.
+Elementary-age kids enjoy fiction, nonfiction, and poetry, plus dictionaries and other reference books.

 Kids can understand stories they might not be able to read on their own.
-If a more challenging book interests your child, make it something to read together.
+If a more challenging book interests your child, read it together.
 Younger kids can look at illustrations in books and ask questions as they follow along.

 - magazines (for kids)